GVSM22/learning-compilers/README.md

-Simple study project guided by the book: Modern Compiler Implementation in Java: Second Edition
+Simple study project guided by the book "Modern Compiler Implementation in Java: Second Edition"